Meryl Streep Goes After Trump In Powerful Golden Globe Speech

 A hoarse Streep began by recognizing a handful of the actors and actresses born outside of the Los Angeles bubble, including many who are not from America.

-“Hollywood is crawling with outsiders and foreigners, and if you kick us all out, you’ll have nothing to watch except for football and mixed martial arts, which are not arts,” she said.
+“Hollywood is crawling with outsiders and foreigners, and if you kick us all out, you’ll have nothing to watch except for football and mixed martial arts, which are not arts,” she said before discouraging the socially regressive rhetoric that Trump promotes.

 Streep’s speech was a departure among Cecil B. DeMille winners, who typically focus on their careers when accepting the annual lifetime achievement prize.
 She ended with a message her late friend Carrie Fisher once told her: “Take your broken heart and make it into art.”